SE-paper-reading/2020/Nov/A_First_Look_at_the_Integration_of_Machine_Learning_Models_in_Complex_Autonomous_Driving_Systems.md

 This paper takes a first look at the integration of machine learning models in the autonomous driving system, which is helpful for me to understand my project, e.g. the feasibility to analyzing a large-scale autonomous driving system.

 ## Metadata
+Zi Peng, Jinqiu Yang, Tse-Hsun (Peter) Chen, and Lei Ma.
+2020.
+A first look at the integration of machine learning models in complex autonomous driving systems: a case study on Apollo.
+In Proceedings of the 28th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2020).
+Association for Computing Machinery, New York, NY, USA, 1240–1250.
+DOI:https://doi.org/10.1145/3368089.3417063

 ## Key Insights